Rent Now: Secure Tenancy Creation

 OpenRent’s market leading referencing combines a thorough credit check with references from employers and previous landlords to give a clear indication of the suitability of tenants.

-The landlord decides who they want to accept - we keep everyone updated throughout the process and are happy to advise based on our experience of thousands of tenancy applications.
+The landlord decides who they want to accept - OpenRent keeps everyone updated throughout the process and are happy to advise based on their experience of thousands of tenancy applications.
 On average, comprehensive referencing takes 3-5 days.

 Referencing costs £20 per applicant, with no charge to the tenants.